 The Maryland General Assembly 2011 session is over.
-The amount of great bills passed that will really serve the citizens of Maryland was just incredible.
+The number of great bills passed that will really serve the citizens of Maryland was just incredible.
 (I know, I know… perhaps I exaggerate a bit.
 The alcohol tax was a good idea, it just should have been higher.)
 There one bill passed that I support and I think is interesting.
 Local municipalities may now use cameras to catch motorists speeding past stopped school buses.
 Violators will get a ticket with a penalty of up to a $250 fine, but no points on their driving records.
-Montgomery County has had cameras in place for a while but they were just giving out warning tickets.
-This bill has some teeth, albeit little baby teeth without any points attached.
+Montgomery County has had cameras in place for a while, but they were just giving out warning tickets.
+This bill has some teeth, albeit little baby teeth with no points attached.

 (Now keep in mind, all of this data comes from school bus drivers who, as a breed, think we are all idiots and don’t belong on the road.
 So let’s say they are exaggerating by a factor of 10.
 It is still a staggering number.)

 This is the Maryland law in 2014 regarding passing school buses that are flashing red lights.